-- The RADIUS accounting server specified by the Ascend-User-Acct-Host attribute in the RADIUS user profile. - The default server specified in the Ethernet>Mod Config>Accounting menu by Acct Host #1, Acct Host #2, or Acct Host #3, whichever is available.

-By default, the MAX uses the server specified in the Accounting menu.
+- The RADIUS accounting server specified by the Ascend-User-Acct-Host attribute in the RADIUS user profile. - The default server specified in the Ethernet>Mod Config>Accounting menu by Acct Host #1, Acct Host #2, or Acct Host #3, whichever is available. - By default, the MAX uses the server specified in the Accounting menu. - Both servers.

-Both servers.

 When an accounting event occurs, the MAX sends an accounting message to the appropriate server.
 The MAX places each accounting message on a list and waits for an acknowledgment from the RADIUS server.
-If an acknowledgment does not arrive within the period of time specified by the Acct Timeout parameter, the MAX resends the accounting message, up to the maximum you specify in the Acct Max Retry parameter.
+If an acknowledgment does not arrive within the period of time specified by the Acct Timeout parameter, the MAX resends the accounting message.
 RADIUS discards the oldest entry on the list when the total number of entries exceeds the maximum.